swiftlang/swift-package-manager/CONTRIBUTING.md

 ## Reporting issues

-Issues are tracked using [SwiftPM JIRA Bug Tracker](https://bugs.swift.org/browse/SR-13640?jql=component%20%3D%20%22Package%20Manager%22).
+Issues are tracked using [SwiftPM Github Bug Tracker](https://github.com/apple/swift-package-manager/issues).

 Fill the following fields:

-* `Summary`: A one line summary of the problem you're facing
+* `Title`: A one line summary of the problem you're facing
 * `Description`: The complete description of the problem.
+Be specific
+* `Expected behavior`: How you expect SwiftPM to behave.
+* `Actual behavior` : What actually happens.
-Be specific and clearly mention the steps to reproduce the bug
+* `Steps to reproduce`: Be specific, provide steps to reproduce the bug.
-* `Environment`: The Operating System, Xcode version (`$ xcodebuild -version`), Toolchain, and `swift build` version (`$ swift build --version`)
-* `Component/s`: Package Manager
+* `Swift Package Manager version/commit hash` : With which version are you testing.
-* `Attachment`: Relevant files like logs, project files, etc.
+* `Actual behavior` : What actually happens.
+* `Swift & OS version` : (output of `swift --version && uname -a`).

 Please include a minimal example package which can reproduce the issue.
 The sample package can be attached with the report or you can include the URL of the